Ravis-Study-Program/RSP-Web/PAGINATION_IMPLEMENTATION_PLAN.md

-# Implementation Plan: Server-Side Pagination for LeetCode Problems
+# Implementation Plan: Server-Side Pagination for Problem Attempts

 ## Overview
-Implement server-side pagination with filtering and sorting for the LeetCode problems list to improve performance and scalability.
+Implement server-side pagination with filtering and sorting for the Problem Attempts list to improve performance and scalability.

 ## Objectives
-- Add offset-based pagination to LeetCode problems API
+- Add offset-based pagination to Problem Attempts API
 - Implement server-side filtering and sorting
 - Update frontend to use server-side pagination
 - Maintain caching strategy (per-page caching)
-- Set default page size to 20 with options for 10, 50, 100
+- Set default page size to 10 with options for 5, 20, 50, 100

 ## Phase 1: Backend - DTOs and Models ✅ COMPLETED